 Potential claims may be available to subscribers for shares in an IPO offering under Cayman Islands law against the company and other parties, such as its directors, its auditors and its advisers.
 While for a Cayman Islands issuer with equity listed on an international exchange it is more likely that proceedings will be brought in another jurisdiction, such as the jurisdiction from which an applicant subscribed for shares and in which a copy of the listing document was made available to them, the position that would apply in respect of proceedings before a Cayman Islands court applying Cayman Islands law is considered below.

-Also, though proceedings might be brought before a Cayman Islands court, it may be asked to apply, in accordance with Cayman Islands conflicts of laws rules, the laws of some other jurisdiction as the appropriate system of law to the relevant action.
-These conflicts of laws aspects are particularly important in the case of exempted companies, because they are prohibited from offering their shares to the public in the Cayman Islands, unless such company is listed on the CSX.
+In addition, although proceedings may be brought before a Cayman Islands court, it may be asked to apply, in accordance with Cayman Islands conflicts of laws rules, the laws of another jurisdiction as the appropriate system of law to the relevant action.
+These conflicts of laws aspects are particularly important in the case of exempted companies because they are prohibited from offering their shares to the public in the Cayman Islands, unless the company is listed on the CSX.

 To found an action for deceit, it is not necessary to show either an intent to defraud or that the fraudulent statement was the sole cause that induced the investor to take up the shares.

-Criminal liability may arise under Section 257 of the Penal Code (2019 Revision), which provides that an officer of a company (or person purporting to act as such) 'with intent to deceive members or creditors of the body corporate or association about its affairs, publishes or concurs in publishing a written statement or account which to his knowledge is or may be misleading, false or deceptive in a material particular, commits an offence and is liable to imprisonment for seven years'.
+Criminal liability may arise under Section 257 of the Penal Code (as revised), which provides that an officer of a company (or person purporting to act as such) 'with intent to deceive members or creditors of the body corporate or association about its affairs, publishes or concurs in publishing a written statement or account that, to his or her knowledge, is or may be misleading, false or deceptive in a material particular commits an offence and is liable to imprisonment for seven years'.
 This section would extend to false statements contained in a listing document.

 iii Considerations for foreign issuers

-The CSX is not generally an exchange of choice for foreign issuers and such listings are uncommon in the Cayman Islands.
+The CSX is not usually an exchange of choice for foreign issuers, and such listings are uncommon in the Cayman Islands.

 i CSX requirements